opsone-ch/documentation/services/firewall.rst

 Firewall Service
 ================

-Note: This site belongs to the IP firewall.
-There is also a web application firewall which is described within the `website service </services/website.md#Web_Application_Firewall>`__
+.. note:: This site belongs to the IP firewall.
+There is also a web application firewall which is described within :doc:`website`

 Default settings
 ----------------